 Our research focuses on theories and history of regional development, methods for studying regions, and policies for stimulating their development.
 RRI provides the following opportunities:

 - Web Book of Regional Science

 - Team-oriented research

-A recent study published by Oklahoma State University places WVU’s Regional Research Institute, or RRI, as second nationally and sixth globally in terms of regional science research productivity.
+A study published by Oklahoma State University places WVU’s Regional Research Institute, or RRI, as second nationally and sixth globally in terms of regional science research productivity.

 RRI researchers have played prominent roles in the University, where six have been named Benedum Chairs or Benedum Distinguished Scholars, and in the field of regional science, seven have been Southern Regional Science Association presidents and four have been named SRSA distinguished fellows.